9/16/2020

 Jordan Alger

-Hey, thanks afternoon guys and best of luck in retirement.
-So I wanted to ask if the demand is still there as we get into peak season, does the ground network have the capacity to maintain 30% volume growth and repeat and then express yields were still down here over the year with all the pricing strategies going on.
-Do we see opportunities to start seeing express yields increases?
+Hey, thanks.
+Afternoon, guys, and best of luck in retirement, Alan.
+So I wanted to ask if the demand is still there as we get into peak season, does the ground network have the capacity to maintain 30% volume growth through peak and then Express yields were still down year over year.
+With all the pricing strategies going on, do we see opportunities to start seeing express yields increases?

 speaker